Pasta, pizza, and Pinocchio: Answers to Questions about

 have built three buildings from the foundation up (Florence, Civitavecchia, and Sarzana).

-remodeled for use by the church (Rome, Catania, and Calatafimi).
+remodeled others for use by churches (Rome, Catania, and Calatafimi).
 We bought a half-completed

 furniture warehouse in Moncalieri, made a few changes, and finished it up as a church.
 In other

-cities such as Cuneo, La Spezia, Tarquinia, Torre Annunziata, and Ottaviano where we've had
+cities such as Cuneo, La Spezia, Tarquinia, Torre Annunziata, and Ottaviano, we've had

-churches, small shops have been rented on the ground floors of apartment buildings.
+churches and small shops rented on the ground floors of apartment buildings.
 Those

 spaces were then converted into sanctuaries and educational spaces.